FengXuebin/gnssgo/readme.md

 RTKLIB is an excellent tool for GNSS development and research.
 Golang became population in recent.
 According to requirement of project, I recoded RTKLIB with golang for almost one years.

+Due to limitaion of commit folder size, I didn't commit Data.
+If you want to test the project, you could download from RTKLIB.

+Author: Dr. Feng Xuebin, IDT Ltd., co

 # UPDATE HISTORY